 Research in Progress: Companies getting political and the influence on CSA public relations

-A Page Center-funded project will examine social media data to better understand how people react to Corporate Social Advocacy initiatives depending on the extent to which their ideologies are aligned with the companies’ stances.
+By cross-analyzing these data, we will be able to understand how people react to CSA initiatives, depending on the extent to which their ideologies are aligned with the companies’ stances.

 The availability of various types of voluminous data and the emergent computational analysis techniques provide researchers with great potential for extracting semantic information from social media data.
 We believe our naturalistic computational approach can capture publics’ actual reaction patterns at scale.
 It can also supplement the current experimental and survey studies on the CSA topic and enhance the generalizability of the conclusion.

 We hope our project will open a new avenue for future CSA research by introducing an innovative computational research approach to obtain richer understanding of more nuanced effects of CSA initiatives.
 Our project will also provide practical insights for practitioners about how different groups of publics would react to specific CSA initiatives and how they should appropriately engage publics in the current political polarization.

 For further information on this study, please email Xu at firstname.lastname@example.org, Huh at email@example.com, and Rim at firstname.lastname@example.org.
 Results from the study will be available next year.
 This project is supported by a 2021 Page/Johnson Legacy Scholar Grant from the Arthur W. Page Center.